Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many experts affirm that traditional markets still have their own appeal thanks to the direct selling method, where customers can "touch and see" the products with their own eyes.
 If business attitudes improve and the habit of "overcharging" and "sky-high prices" is abandoned, traditional markets will still be the destination for many customers, even though they still have to compete with online markets.

-Traditional markets change to retain customers
+Traditional markets change to keep customers

-On December 10, entering Phu Nhuan market (Phu Nhuan district), right at the entrance were stalls selling a variety of glass, plastic, and household items.
+On December 10, entering Phu Nhuan market (Phu Nhuan district), right at the entrance are stalls selling a variety of glass, plastic, and household items.
 Holding a 1-liter glass jar for storing spices, we asked for the price and the shop owner quoted us 75,000 VND.

 "I want the transparent glass type, thinner ones are also available.
 Price 120,000 VND/jar.
 The thicker the glass, the cheaper the price.
 If you don't believe me, go online to check the price.
 The price here is the same as the price here" - said Ms. Le Thi Xuan, the owner of this store.